(A) The open enrollment application period as set by the local sponsor shall not exceed ninety days .

 (2) Incomplete, or not accompanied by all of the information required within the application.

-During the application review process the Ohio department of agriculture or the certified local sponsor may request clarification from an applicant\landowner and may provide an applicant an opportunity to correct typographical errors\defects in the application.
+During the application review process the department or the certified local sponsor may request clarification from an applicant\landowner and may provide an applicant an opportunity to correct typographical errors\defects in the application.

 Promulgated Under: 119.03